 - understand the importance of rules both within school, as well as in the community and wider British society embedded in the law.

 The core themes are currently delivered using the 1Decision Programme of study in Key Stages One and Two, in addition to other school resources.
-Parents and carers can find out more and access some of the resources for home use by following the link.
+Parents and carers can find out more about the content of the curriculum and access some of the resources for home use by following the link.
+This will bring you to the 1Decision Parent and Carer information page.